6.3 Preventing early leaving from education and training (ELET)

 The schools may also offer the 10th grade, which means that young people can take the leaving examination of the primary and lower secondary school (folkeskole).
 The schools are boarding schools and the students live at the school.

-Continuation school (efterskole):
+Continuation school in Denmark (efterskole):

-Folk High Schools (højskoler)
+Folk High Schools in Denmark (højskoler)

 - Folk high schools can be an integrated part of the EGU education programme, which is a two-year, individually planned, practical education programme aimed at young people below the age of 30 who are not in education, employment, or training and who do not have the qualifications to enrol in ordinary youth educations.